ay-lab/LJI_RNA_SEQ_PIPELINE_V2/README.md

 * "app" - locations where the above listed apps were installed, and where the pipeline was downloaded to.

-* "config" - directories and parameters for the next run; the example was configured for GRCH37.P13 as reference genome.
+* "config" - directories and parameters for the next run ("PE" for paired-end or "SE" for single-end); the example was configured for GRCH37.P13 as reference genome.

 * "QC_threshold" - The default QC parameters shown here are optimized for bulk RNA, Smart-Seq2 runs.
 Please consulate with sequence team before making changes.
 More details are available at [Change QC rules](#Change QC rules).